This thread has been bookmarked. Visit your bookmarked threads to review.

 Blue MonsterEver since Gerry Gill recommended Blue Monster tape to me I have not had a leak.
 I still use white tape on my radiator vents as it seems nicer on the tiny threads but Blue Monster everywhere else.

 I've also been curious about the wicking I've heard about.
 I'd love to see a video of how its done.
 When was wicking used and why isn't it used with modern pipe dope?
 Or, is it sometimes?Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.